 - Xanatos Speed Chess: The above Batman Gambit is thwarted when Annie passionately kisses Jeff, causing him to drop Simmons.

-- You Remind Me of X: Variant 1, but with slightly worst hair.
+- You Remind Me of X: Jeff reminds Professor Whitman of himself, but with slightly worst hair.